-Figure 26 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔATM\ATT) using Level2 STC products from the Marine Center.
-Sentinel-3A correction in Ku band is compared to Jason3/AMR.
+Figure 26 shows the monitoring of the MWR-model differences of atmospheric attenuation (ΔATM_ATT) using Level2 NTC products from the Marine Center.
+Sentinel-3A/B corrections in Ku band are compared to Jason3/AMR.
 SARAL/AltiKa is not shown here because the altimeter uses the Ka band.
 A 30-days moving window averaging is applied in order to smooth the day-to-day variations.
 The daily data is shown by the points, and the averaging shown by the line, both with the same color corresponding to each mission.
+S3B monitoring shown below represents on-the-fly data, and not the reprocessed data.
+Monitoring over reprocessed data would not shown the steps due to IPF configuration update, such as MWR characterisation file.